UW-Madison-DataScience/swcarpentry-workflows-in-practice/mobility.md

     $ git remote -v

-Add the address of the GitHub repository as a remote named "origin", just like the GitHub page says to:
+Add the address of the GitHub repository as a remote named "origin" and then push our Laptop `simplestats` contents to the GiHub repository, just like the GitHub page says to:

     $ git remote add origin https://github.com/YOU/simplestats.git

-Check the remotes list again to confirm success, and then push your repository contents to the GitHub remote, just like the GitHub page says to:

     $ git push -u origin master

-You should now be able to see that your repository files from the Laptop appear in your GitHub repository for `simplestats`!
+You should now be able to see that your repository files from the Laptop appear in your online GitHub repository for `simplestats`!

 ### Clone the repository to your "Work" computer, and do some work